FawazdeenAbimbola/javascript-beginner_challenges/README.md

 * Fork this repository
 * Clone your forked repository
 * Add your scripts
-* Create a pul request
+* Create a pull request
 * Star this repository
 * Wait for pull request to merge
 * Celebrate as we journey through the world of open source together